 Bornstein (Bornstein (1992) and Bornstein (2003)) was among the first to consider how groups dealt with the preferences of individual group members in the context of group conflict.
 His focus, and the focus of most subsequent scholarship, was how groups encourage group members to participate in violence against the other side, since winning the fight benefits all group members but only group members who fight bear the costs.
 Most literature about collective action problems in conflict is thus concerned with each group’s attempt to compel group members to fight the other side or resist external pressure; relatively little has been written about each group’s attempt to compel group members to cooperate with the other side (Keefer 2012; Kaplan 2010; Rubin 2020).

 Implicit in the discussion of collective action problems is that groups are made up of individuals with preferences that differ from the group.
 Following that logic, war may not be equally costly to all members of society, and peace not equally beneficial.
 The public good of peace is more beneficial for some group members than for others.
 In the case of farmers and pastoralists, farmers on the outskirts of the community bear the brunt of “defections” during peace time, so peace may not be more costly than war for them.
 If group elites bear few costs from conflict and may suffer in prestige from peace, they could resist peace agreements.
-Future scholarship should consider who bears the costs of conflict and who stands to benefit from peace.
+We should to more to consider who bears the costs of conflict and who stands to benefit from peace.

 A third avenue for future research is to study the manner in which groups solve their own commitment problems, with an eye to the within-group collective problem as the driver of the between-group commitment problem.
 Fearon and Laitin (1996) showed that ingroup policing, an institution wherein groups punish their own miscreants, can help groups avoid an escalation of violence.
 They credit the relative paucity of group conflict to such institutions.
 Ingroup policing is an excellent example of within-group institutions that prevent violence from escalating and for maintaining peace in many contexts.